Table of Contents

 Educational and Political Implications

 For decades, schools in Europe and North America used the Mercator projection as the standard wall map.
 The Peters Projection was adopted by UNESCO, the World Council of Churches, and many non-governmental organizations as a corrective tool.
 They argued that map choice is not politically neutral — it shapes how children perceive the size and importance of continents.
-A child seeing Africa as small and Europe as large may internalize a sense of European centrality.
-Peters explicitly connected his map to anti-colonial education and global justice movements.
+A child seeing Africa as small and Europe as large may internalize a sense of European centrality and global dominance.
+Peters explicitly connected his map to anti-colonial education and global justice movements, emphasizing that fair representation is a matter of social equity.

-The impact on perception of South America is similarly significant.
+The impact on the perception of South America is similarly significant.
 On Mercator, the continent appears narrow and relatively small.
 On Peters, it is revealed to be a vast landmass stretching from the Caribbean to the Antarctic — larger than the contiguous United States.
 This representation challenges the North American-centric mental geography that often overlooks the size and diversity of South America.
+It also encourages greater appreciation for the cultural and ecological richness of the continent.

 Controversies and Criticisms